 Some people bite their nails, some people grind their teeth, and some slightly younger people, like Baby, like to throw things.
 Everyone has their habits, right?
-Unlike nail-biting, though, Baby’s throwing-things habit can leave a mess throughout your home, make taking her out in public a little more treacherous, and even has the potential to hurt people, if she throws something just the wrong way one day.
-So why does she do it?
-And, more importantly, how can you get her to stop?
+Unlike nail-biting, though, Baby’s throwing-things habit can leave a mess throughout your home, make taking them out in public a little more treacherous, and even has the potential to hurt people, if they throw something just the wrong way one day.
+So why does they do it?
+And, more importantly, how can you get them to stop?

 Why do toddlers like to throw things?

 There are as many reasons why a toddler might throw something as there are toddlers, but a lot of projectile launching tends to fall into a few different common categories.

 - They wanted to: And because they hasn’t really developed much impulse control at this point, the fact that they wanted to are all it really takes, whether that desire came from a sudden hatred for whatever they were holding, a desire to make a mess, or just the fact that they were wondering what might happen.

 - It’s a new skill: It may not seem like it, since flinging things around and generally making a mess are new-toddler staples, but the ability to deliberately throw something, letting go of it at the moment they want to, and sending it in the direction they want it to go in, may not have been one of Baby’s tricks for very long, and they may just be eager to show it off.